flot/flot/API.md

     Cleans up any event handlers Flot has currently registered.
 This is used internally.

+ - findNearbyItem(mouseX, mouseY, seriesFilter, distance)

+	Returns the closest item to the position determined by mouseX and mouseY.
+The series on which the search is realised can be specified using seriesFilter function.

 There are also some members that let you peek inside the internal workings of Flot which is useful in some cases.
 Note that if you change